Vice Chancellor Deanne Woodard

-Vice Chancellor Bruce R. Schultz serves as a member of the chancellor's cabinet and has administrative responsibility for all Student Affairs departments and units.
+Vice Chancellor Deanne Woodard serves as a member of the chancellor's cabinet and has administrative responsibility for all Student Affairs departments and units.

 Lora has worked at the University of Alaska Anchorage since 2001, serving previously as the Director of New Student Orientation and as the University Registrar.
 With over 25 years of experience in higher education, Lora has worked at institutions in Colorado, Idaho and Minnesota.
 As a first-generation college student, Lora is passionate about removing barriers and simplifying processes for students.